Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Madison County Juvenile Court Improvement Project includes the following components: Family Project, Family In-Home Treatment Team (F.I.T. team), and Electronic Monitoring.
-Services provided by these programs include effective and intensive supervision, anger management and conflict resolution counseling, in-home crisis intervention, reliable drug testing, and behavior modification counseling for youth and their families.
-Each program is designed to build on and interact with each other for maximum benefits
+The Madison County Juvenile Court Improvement Project includes three main parts: the Family Project, the Family In‑Home Treatment (FIT) Team, and Electronic Monitoring.
+These programs provide services such as close supervision, anger‑management and conflict‑resolution counseling, in‑home crisis support, reliable drug testing, and behavior‑change counseling for youth and their families.
+Each program is designed to work together so participants receive the greatest benefit.

 PHYSICAL ADDRESS